inverted-tree/jonin/README.md

 <div align="center">
     <img width="128" height="128" src="res/ninja-panda.jpg">
     <h1>Jōnin</h1>
-    <p>A lightweight, high-level, scriptable build system that generates Ninja files for your C and C++ projects.</p>
+    <p>A lightweight, high-level, scriptable build system that generates Ninja files for your C (and soon C++) projects.</p>
 </div>

 > [!WARNING]
-> This project is currently in the early development phase and not yet ready for production use.
-Things are constantly changing and further development may break existing functionalities.
-Please wait for an official alpha release.
+> This project is currently in the early development phase and not yet considered stable.
+This means that following releases might break your build scripts.

 # Installation